 To make sweet potato casserole, you will need 2 pounds of sweet potatoes.
 This is approximately 4-6 sweet potatoes depending on their size.

-How to make Marshmallow Sweet Potato Casserole
+How to Make Sweet Potato Casserole with Marshmallows

 (full recipe card below)